david-barbion/linconnect-server/README.md

 linconnect-server
 =================

 Mirror Android notifications on a Linux desktop.
+You need the Android client, you can choose between:

-Bluetooth capable LinConnect Client from Varod: https://github.com/varod/linconnect-client/tree/bluetooth
+* Bluetooth and wifi capable LinConnect Client from Varod: https://github.com/varod/linconnect-client/tree/bluetooth

-Original LinConnect Client from Hauckwill: https://github.com/hauckwill/linconnect-client/
+* Wifi only LinConnect Client from Hauckwill: https://github.com/hauckwill/linconnect-client/

 Introduction
 ------------